-The resident will round every fourth weekend with the medicine team that was on call the previous night.
+The resident will round every other Saturday with the medicine team that was on call the previous night.
 Assistance will also be provided to the PGY1 resident covering the antibiotic stewardship program.

 Integral to the practice of clinical pharmacy is the ability to quickly and thoroughly review the medical literature for answers to complicated medication questions.
 The resident will be expected to meet this obligation early in the residency program and will also supervise this activity if conducted by PGY1 residents or students.

 The resident will also be required to do the following: